alphyos/CyberStart-2024/challenges/headquarters/ShinjisDrone-L05C03.md

 ## Step by Step

-- Press the enter button, the url should change significantly.
+- Press the enter button, the url should change significantly
 - Change “`loggedin=false`” to “`loggedin=true`” like the image below and press enter again to get the flag

 ![image of url](/assets/shinjisdrone1.png)